- Interactive AR Film

 In the age of coronavirus, we are all forced to live in a state of physical and mental anxiety.
 How much of our indescribable pain and sensations can we heal by experiencing “life” in limbo, nearing death?

 Yuko Nakamura was born in Tokyo in 1977 and graduated from Keio University’s Faculty of Letters as a Philosophy major.
 Following her work as an editor at a philosophy publisher, she joined TV MAN UNION.
 She is involved in the creation of many narrative documentaries that dive past the surface of the modern world, treating topics such as art and architecture, philosophy and more.
-Her films include Memories of Origin: Hiroshi Sugimoto; A Room of Her Own: Rei Naito and Light (official selection at 2017 Canadian International Documentary Festival Hot Docs 2017); TV documentary WOWOW Memories of Origin: Contemporary Artist Hiroshi Sugimoto (finalist for International Emmy Award for Arts Programming 2012); NHK Illusory Tokyo Project: Three Potential Dreams of the Capital (winner of Galaxy Honors for programs recommended 2015); NHK Architecture Knows: Postwar 1970 as Seen From Landmarks,” and more.
+Her films include “Memories of Origin: Hiroshi Sugimoto”; “A Room of Her Own: Rei Naito and Light” (official selection at 2017 Canadian International Documentary Festival Hot Docs 2017); TV documentary WOWOW “Memories of Origin: Contemporary Artist Hiroshi Sugimoto” (finalist for International Emmy Award for Arts Programming 2012); NHK “Illusory Tokyo Project: Three Potential Dreams of the Capital” (winner of Galaxy Honors for programs recommended 2015); NHK “Architecture Knows: Postwar 1970 as Seen From Landmarks,” and more.

-approx. 120 min.
+approx. 30 min.

 How to Participate

-Booking essential.
+In-person participation | Booking essential.
 Show general admission pass on entry.